 If your vet has recommended this treatment for your dog, they may suggest liquid form is best.
 Particularly if your dog does not like taking tablets.

 But, if you are using capsules, you can hide one in your dog’s food.
 Or wrap it in some ham to disguise it as a tasty treat.

 Studies and reports suggest that side effects and toxicity are very rare in dogs.
 But, that doesn’t mean there are no potential side effects.

 Some dogs may experience gastrointestinal upset when they take milk thistle.

 This can include diarrhea and vomiting, as well as general discomfort.
 If your dog experiences any of these side effects, you should contact your vet straight away.

 Some dogs may also be allergic to milk thistle.

 What To Do If Your Dog Experiences Side Effects

-So, watch your dog closely when they first take milk thistle, and speak to your vet if you notice any abnormal behaviors or physical changes.
+So, watch your dog closely when they first take milk thistle.
+And speak to your vet if you notice any strange behaviors or physical changes.

 On top of this, it’s best to avoid giving milk thistle to pregnant dogs.